-Nikky Bella Leaves WWE Forced By John Cena?
+Nikki Bella Leaves WWE, Forced By John Cena?

 Nikki’s Dreams Come True

-Nikki and John’s final 2017 match was this past Sunday and it ended with a bang as John went down on one knee and shocked his future bride to be and fans all over the world.
-Nikki said that her dreams had come true, as he had asked in a place that they would call home.
-John Cena used a diamond ring that could be estimated to be about £90,000.
+Nikki and John’s final 2017 match was this past Sunday, and it ended with a bang as John went down on one knee and shocked his bride-to-be and fans all over the world.
+Nikki said that her dreams had come true as he had asked in a place that they would call home.
+John Cena used a diamond ring that could be estimated to be about $112,000.

 The two have been previously married.
-John was married to his childhood sweetheart and as soon as his divorce came through Nikki and John begun to date.
+John was married to his childhood sweetheart, and as soon as his divorce came through, Nikki and John began to date.

-The celebrity couple has been inseparable ever since and she was happy that he proposed to her the way he did and wouldn’t have it any other way.
+The celebrity couple has been inseparable ever since, and she was happy that he proposed to her the way he did and wouldn’t have it any other way.

-While some continue to wonder as to whether she’ll come back soon she may just be taking a break from the wrestling world rather than quitting.
-After all she has a wedding to plan.
+While some continue to wonder as to whether she’ll come back soon, she may just be taking a break from the wrestling world rather than quitting.
+After all, she has a wedding to plan.

 I have never been so happy in my entire life! ❤????????
 My cheeks hurt from smiling so big!
 Lol N #FutureMrsCena